 Prior to moving forward with a bankruptcy filing, a debtor should review their assets and liabilities.
 They should calculate their typical monthly net income and add up their reasonable monthly living expenses and debt obligations.
 Obtaining a credit report can be a helpful way to get an organized snapshot of a one’s debts.
 Once the debtor has a summary of their debts and obligations, they will then be able to determine if they have a monthly budget surplus or shortfall of income, without borrowing or obtaining more money from available sources.
 If the debtor is only paying their creditor’s minimum monthly payments, that is a clear sign of a potential financial problem.
 Collection letters and creditor calls are an even more glaring sign of financial difficulty.

-Should You Use An Attorney?
+Should You Use An Attorney to File Bankruptcy?

 Proceeding with a bankruptcy filing without being represented by an attorney is referred to as filing “pro se”.
 Filing for personal bankruptcy under Chapter 7 or Chapter 13 requires careful preparation and an understanding of various legal codes and issues.
 Hiring a lawyer to represent you with respect to your potential bankruptcy case has many advantages.
 An attorney can do many things for a debtor contemplating bankruptcy, such as: